KeplerGO/kepler-3d-printing-model/README.md

 If you decide to print this model, or if you end up using it for educational purposes, we would love to hear about your experiences.
 Please consider sharing a photograph of your experiment by opening a [pull request](pulls) or contact us at keplergo@mail.arc.nasa.gov.

+A photo gallery showing the 3D-printed results obtained by Stephen Kane is available at http://physics.sfsu.edu/~skane/kepler/

 ## Preview

 The images below show the 3D model as printed at the NASA Ames SpaceShop.
 Note that the model consists of five individually-printed pieces which combine to form the full spacecraft as a fun puzzle.